djpapzin/case-ai-analytics/README.md

 2. Connect your GitHub repository
 3. Configure the app:
    - Main file path: `dashboard.py`
-   - Add the same environment variables as the backend if needed
+   - Create `.streamlit/secrets.toml` with required API keys
+4. Deploy and monitor the application
+5. Access your dashboard through the provided URL

 ## Project Structure